Sun Qiaolu

-Sun Qiaolu (12 June 1995 – 1 January 2021) was a Chinese actress.
+Sun Qiaolu (12 June 1995 – 1 January 2021) was a diva and a Chinese actress.

 Biography

 Sun Qiaolu appeared in the Chinese children's television series, Ba La La Little Demon Fairy, as the fairy Ling Meiqi.
 After the show ended, she started a fashion business and became a social media influencer.
 She studied Acting at New York Film Academy.

 Death

 She died of a heart attack on 1 January 2021, aged 25.